horprogs/Just-validate/README.md

 *   `tooltip` if the field defined, tooltips will be displayed instead of regular error labels.
     It has `position` field which could be `'left' | 'top' | 'right' | 'bottom'`
 *   localization object will be explained in Localization section
+*   `errorsContainer` custom place where to render the error labels

 ### Methods